Lee Robinson (footballer): Queen of the South (first spell)

 Roddy McKenzie sustained a serious injury in the pre-season testimonial game for Jim Thomson against Rangers at Palmerston Park.
 The severity of the injury merited Queens signing Robinson to provide additional goalkeeping resource to the squad due to McKenzie's absence.
 Robinson re-joined Queens on a short-term deal, and this was extended for half of that particular season.

 Robinson played 45 minutes in a pre-season friendly against Hamilton.
 Robinson then started in the League Cup win against Albion Rovers on 24 July 2010.
 Robinson, in the Challenge Cup second round penalty shoot-out win away at Dunfermline Athletic on 10 August 2010 was described by one reporter as, "excellent all night, he commands his box well and when called upon made a couple of fine saves one of which was superb and of course he made two crucial penalty saves too.
 So for that he'd be my man of the match."

 Robinson continued to be selected for Queens cup ties with David Hutton being favoured for league matches.
 This led to Robinson playing in the Challenge Cup semi final 2–1 win away to Peterhead on 9 October 2010.
 The club announced on 13 January 2011 that Robinson had left the club yet again.
 His last appearance was in the 2–1 Scottish Cup match versus Brechin City on the previous Tuesday night.

 Queen of the South signed Robinson once again on 28 July 2011 for the new season after he had been training with the club for a short time.
-Robinson's first game of this spell was early in the season on 20 August 2011 in a 2–0 defeat to Ross County.
-After that Robinson established himself as the first choice goalkeeper at Queens.
+Robinson's first game of this spell was early in the season on 20 August 2011, in a 2–0 defeat to Ross County.
+Since joining Queen of the South, Robinson, once again, established himself as the first-choice goalkeeper at Queens.
 This led to McKenzie leaving the club by mutual consent on 10 January 2012.
+At the end of the 2011–12 season, he made thirty–nine appearances in all competitions.